AeroPress brew guide

 - Serve, savour, and enjoy.

-- To clean the AeroPress, remove the filter cap and discard the coffee ‘puck’ responsibly.
+- To clean the AeroPress, remove the filter cap and discard the coffee ‘puck’ responsibly (e.g. in food waste / on your plants).

-For more tips and tricks to help you in your pursuit of coffee perfection, click coffee brew guides.
+For more tips and tricks to help you in your pursuit of coffee perfection, check out our coffee brew guides.